mclearc/colinmclear.net/content/posts/teaching-notes.md

 Note that these classes uses a set of custom setup files for the latex packages, including a custom quote environment (&ldquo;quote-b&rdquo;) to show quoted passages with a left-side bar and with a slightly shaded background.
+I&rsquo;ll put a link to the tex files where all of this is specified at the end of this post.

 I also like to have the slides be primarily texts or main ideas, while my notes are in a separate area, which will show up on the handout but not the slides.
 I use a src